 The change to the tax laws that now permits a tax-free conversion has enabled banking organizations to eliminate some of the duplicative administrative and operational costs associated with offering common trust funds to fiduciary customers and mutual fund investment products to other customers.
 Some banking organizations may also recognize that conversion provides an opportunity to generate additional income by charging fees for providing trustee services to customers and additional fees for rendering investment advisory services to the mutual fund in which their fiduciary customers have invested.
 Income can also be generated from shared fee arrangements with unaffiliated mutual fund providers.

-The banking organization's directors should be apprised of the issues associated with conversion of common trust funds into mutual funds.
+The banking organization's senior management should understand the risks and issues associated with conversion of common trust funds into mutual funds.
 Such analysis should consider customer needs and how the conversion will satisfy those needs, as well as any legal or other risks such action poses to the organization.
-The directors should authorize or ratify management's decision to convert or transfer common trust funds to mutual funds.
-Examiners should carefully review the organization's decision making process, its stated reasons for converting its common trust funds to mutual funds, its choice of funds, and its procedures for obtaining customer approval and accomplishing the conversion.
+Examiners should carefully review the organization's decision-making process, its stated reasons for converting its common trust funds to mutual funds, its choice of funds, and its procedures for obtaining customer approval and accomplishing the conversion.

 Senior management should be responsible for ensuring that such conversions comport with federal and state law, as well as with the organization's policies and the individual trust customer's objectives.
 Senior management should also be aware of the potential problems and risks involved that will often require the advisory services of outside professionals knowledgeable about the requirements and restrictions contained in the Investment Company Act of 1940, and implementing regulations of federal and state securities industry supervisors.
 The qualifications and experience of any professionals engaged by the organization to assist in the decision-making or conversion process should be considered by management and reviewed by examiners.